-License fee for the HKL-2000 program depends on the home detector/goniostat type (both new licenses and upgrades).
+The license fee for the HKL-2000 program depends on the home detector/goniostat type (both new licenses and upgrades).
 HKL-2000 can be obtained for both in-house and synchrotron data.
 The package is distributed in form of the compiled executables.
-The supported operating systems are listed at Hardware/OS page.
+The supported operating systems are listed on the Hardware/OS page.

-To request a quotation for an upgrade from HKL license to HKL-2000 please submit the Form (1).
+To request a quotation for an upgrade from HKL license to HKL-2000 please submit Form (1).

-To request a quotation for the new license, please use the Form (2).
+To request a quotation for the new license, please use Form (2).

 A short-term (30 days) License

-A license for HKL-2000 may be released free of charge to academic users who collected data at synchrotron beam lines and need to reprocess their data at home.
-The license is available only for data collected at facilities where HKL-2000 is available to the users.
+The license for HKL-2000 and for HKL-3000 may be released free of charge to academic users who collected data at synchrotron beamlines and need to reprocess their data at home.
+The license is available only for data collected at facilities where HKL-2000/HKL-3000 is available to users.
 The license can be released for one computer up to 3 times per year.